Industry in South Africa

 5 years of economic forecasts for more than 30 economic indicators.

 South Africa Industry Chart

 South Africa Facts

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-A preliminary estimate showed that the manufacturing sector lost steam in June.
+A preliminary estimate showed that the manufacturing sector picked up steam in July.

 In August, the Standard Bank Purchasing Managers’ Index (PMI) plummeted 2.1 points to 47.2 points, retreating further from the 50.0-point threshold that distinguishes deterioration from improvement in the South African business environment.